Meet the monsters that cause customer churn

 Characteristics

-Customer who bought your product with the best of intentions of being successful in utilizing and adopting it but along the way they have been hit with misfortune and adversity making the likelihood of success much harder.
+A customer who bought your product with the best of intentions of being successful in utilizing and adopting it has been hit with misfortune and adversity, making the likelihood of success much harder.

 Churn Combat Tips